 I’m mourning my pumpkin patch, but grateful for my lone pumpkin.
 I’ll roast and puree it next week.
 Why not join me in making your Thanksgiving pie with a real, honest to goodness pumpkin, too?

-As for pie recipes, this Classic Pumpkin Pie from Cooking Light earned household-wide raves when my daughter Rosie made it a few weeks ago using a graham cracker crust.
-Plus, it’s light enough to pass for breakfast the morning after Thanksgiving!
+For pie recipes, this Classic Pumpkin Pie from Cooking Light earned household-wide raves when my daughter Rosie made it a few weeks ago using a graham cracker crust.
+Plus, it’s light enough to pass for breakfast the morning after Thanksgiving.

 Then there’s this Pumpkin Pie with Brown Sugar Walnut Topping from Bon Appetit, which is delicious if you are looking for something a little more decadent.
 It graced our Thanksgiving table a couple of years ago.

-Can be stored in the refrigerator for up to four days or in the freezer for 3 months.
+- Can be stored in the refrigerator for up to a week or in the freezer for 3 months.
 If any liquid has separated from the solids, simply strain it off through a sieve or cheese cloth lined colander.